 If you’re planning on staying in Batu Ferringhi for a few days and you’re not one for lying by the pool for days on end, there are a few other fun activities that you can consider doing while you’re there!

-• Tropical Spice Garden: Take a cooking class!
+- Tropical Spice Garden: Take a cooking class!
 (From RM180)

-Sometimes the weather doesn’t want to play ball so this seemed like a fun option for a rainy day
+Sometimes the weather doesn’t want to play ball so this seemed like a fun option for a rainy day - Escape Water & Adventure Park: For you adrenalin junkies out there!

-Water slides, climbing walls, and acrobatics will keep you pretty well occupied for a day
+Water slides, climbing walls, and acrobatics will keep you pretty well occupied for a day - Night Market: Perfect for picking up some souvenirs in Batu Ferringhi!

 A long stretch of vendors set up daily along Jalan Batu Feringghi, selling everything from clothes, bags and souvenirs